ultralytics/ultralytics/docs/en/integrations/index.md

 - [Amazon SageMaker](amazon-sagemaker.md): Leverage Amazon SageMaker to efficiently build, train, and deploy Ultralytics models, providing an all-in-one platform for the ML lifecycle.

+- [Google Collab](google-collab.md): Use Google Colab to train and evaluate Ultralytics models in a cloud-based environment that supports collaboration and sharing.

 ## Deployment Integrations

 - [Neural Magic](neural-magic.md): Leverage Quantization Aware Training (QAT) and pruning techniques to optimize Ultralytics models for superior performance and leaner size.